OpenTOSCA/opentosca-vintner/docs/docs/normative/index.md

     properties:
         database_name:
             type: string
+            description: the name of the database
         database_user:
             type: string
+            description: the user of the database
         database_password:
             type: string
+            description: the password for the database user
     attributes:
         application_address:
             type: string
+            description: the application address of the DBMS
         application_port:
             type: string
+            description: the application port of the DBMS
     capabilities:
         database:
             type: tosca.capabilities.Endpoint.Database